Or the miracle of PERCEPTO! “We must have buzzed 20 million behinds!”-William Castle

 It was his idea to take out all the motors from thousands of vibrators and screw them under the theater seats, then rig everything up at crucial moments so that the audience would suddenly begin vibrating in waves, six rows at a time!

-Again, whether this is true or not, Castle claims he got the idea one night after he got a violent electrical shock from changing a light bulb in his bed side table.
+Again, whether this is true or not, Castle claims he got the idea one night after he got a violent electrical shock from changing a light bulb on his bedside table.
 William Castle wrote in his Step Right Up!
 “I’m going to buzz the asses of everyone in America!”

 Now that I’m back in the NYC area, I have to see if the Film Forum on Houston Street still runs their horror/sci-fi/fantasy Festivals.
 Years ago, I happened to catch a showing of The Maze 1953 where they passed out 3D glasses to the audience.
 At one time the Film Forum ran The Tingler complete with Percepto!
 I would love to have had my ass in one of those seats…

-As far as Robb White, he considered these films dumb, “I hated ’em” “And for years didn’t see some of the films I made with Bill Castle.
-I mean they’re so dumb God!- there’s not a worm in your back bone when you get scared.”
+As far as Robb White, he considered these films dumb, “I hated ’em” and “And for years didn’t see some of the films I made with Bill Castle.
+I mean they’re so dumb God!- there’s not a worm in your backbone when you get scared.”

 “You’ll Scream If You Value Your Life!”